BMW Nazca C2: History

 The Nazca project began in 1991 when the Nazca M12 was launched at the Tokyo Motor Show.
 The design was derived from the Bugatti ID 90 concept unveiled a year prior.
 The M12 was the first car designed by Giugiaro's son, Fabrizio and incorporated design elements from Group C race cars.
 The car achieved a drag coefficient of when tested in the BMW windtunnel.

 The car had a carbon fibre body construction also using the material for the construction of the space frame.
 Due to this, the car weighed a total of 1100 kg.

 The engine cover and front of the car were made from a single piece of molded carbon fibre.
 The car had a glass engine cover which displayed the 5.0 litre V12 engine shared with the BMW 850i.
 The engine generated a power output of 295 hp.
 The car had a unique door mechanism which had conventional doors, alongside windows which opened in a gull-wing arrangement.

 A year later in 1992, the Nazca C2 was introduced.
 The C2 had a redesigned front (the headlamps were relocated beside of the kidney grille) and a modified engine.
 Italdesign had engaged the German automobile manufacturer Alpina into the project.
 Alpina modified the engine and as a result, the engine gained an additional 49 hp.
 This engine was shared with the Alpina B12 5.0.
 Additionally, the C2 also had fixed racing seats and three spoilers at the rear to signify its race inspired status.
 The C2 also weighed a claimed 100 kg less than the preceding M12.

 Specifications

 The engine used was a modified version of the 5.0 litre V12 used in the BMW 8 Series tuned by Alpina.
 The engine originally generated a maximum power output of 345 hp.
 The car had a top speed of 193 mi/h.

 Production

-3 cars in total were produced including the M12.
-The car was intended as an official replacement for the BMW M1, but BMW was hesitant at producing another mid-engined sports car after the M1 had been a failure, so they did not proceed.
-BMW allowed Italdesign to use their name and grille solely on the 3 concept cars built.
+Five cars in total were produced by Italdesign, however only three of them (including the single M12) had BMW branding.
+The car was intended as an official replacement for the BMW M1, but BMW was hesitant to produce another mid-engined sports car after the M1 had been a failure, so they did not proceed.
+BMW allowed Italdesign to use their name and grille solely on the three concept cars built.
+The other two were commissioned by the Sultan of Brunei.
+These did not have any BMW logos, and had Alpina tuned V12s that made slightly more horsepower.
+One was painted in Estoril Blue, and was sold off for $1.1 million, and the other, Black on Black, is currently still in Brunei.